lucendio/lecture-devops-infos/exercise.md

 __Task:__ Deploy and run the [given application](https://github.com/lucendio/lecture-devops-app) in a cloud or cloud-simulated environment.
-Provision the underlying infrastructure.
+Allocate the underlying infrastructure.
 Bootstrap components that are necessary to deploy and host the application in multiple environments.
 Automate these processes in a reasonable manner.

 __Deliverables:__ [concept](./deliverables/exercise_concept.md) & [implementation](./deliverables/exercise_implementation.md)